MichielClepkensSkyline/dataminer-docs-connectors/connector/doc/Eutelsat_TAOS_Manager.md

 The element will indicate a timeout if both main and backup databases are not accessible.
 The **General Overview** table is cleared if the element indicates a timeout.

+### Force Retrieval Page

+Using the **Force Retrieval** parameter the element can be configured to take into account the main or the backup database only.
+Disabling this paramter instructs the element to take both main and backup into account.
+The Force Retrieval action can be activated for a given duration.

 ### Configuration Page

 A manual database read can be triggered from here as well as a manual alarm template sync.